Rookiestyle/EarlyUpdateCheck/readme.md

 You're welcome to add additional translation files by createing a pull request.

 Naming convention for translation files: `<plugin name>.<language identifier>.language.xml`

 Example: `EarlyUpdateCheck.de.language.xml`

-The language identifier in the filename must match the language identifier inside the KeePass language that you can select using *View -> Change language..."
+The language identifier in the filename must match the language identifier inside the KeePass language that you can select using *View -> Change language...*

 This identifier is shown there as well.